-The vagina is a muscular tube that extends from the opening of the womb (cervix) to the folds of skin (vulva) between a woman's legs.
+The vagina is a muscular tube that extends from the opening of the womb (cervix) to the folds of skin (vulva) between your legs.
 It allows blood from your periods (menstruation) to drain out of the body.
 It is also the passageway through which babies are born (the birth canal).

 There are different types of vaginal cancer.
 This information is only about squamous cell cancer and adenocarcinoma of the vagina.
-They are both treated in a similar way.
+They are treated in a similar way.

 Squamous cell cancer (SCC)